Last updated on December 3rd, 2023 at 04:42 pm

 Try Calming Treats and Other Aids

-You can try calming aids like pheromone sprays or calming chews.
+You can try calming aids like pheromone sprays, supplements, or calming chews.
 These products can help reduce your pup’s stress level and provide extra comfort.
 It might take some trial and error, but you should be able to find something that works for your pup.

 When shopping for CBD products for your dog, look for ones made specifically for pets and that contain only natural ingredients.
 CBD treats for dogs are often a great option for those looking for an all-natural, safe, and effective product, rather than a prescription medication.
 You can also find CBD oils and balms that you can use directly on your pup’s skin.

 Positive reinforcement is a great way to help your pup build a positive association with the groomers.
 When your pup behaves calmly, reward them with verbal praise and treats.
 This will reinforce good behavior and help them understand that grooming appointments can be enjoyable experiences.